fuzzylogicxx/fuzzylogic/posts/progressively-enhanced-javascript-in-real-life.md

 JavaScript is brittle and fails for many reasons and in many ways, making it different from the rest of the stack.
 Added to that there’s the “unavailable until loaded” aspect (or [as Jake Archibald put it](https://twitter.com/jaffathecake/status/207096228339658752)):

-> all your users are non-JS while they're downloading your JS
+> all your users are non-JS while they’re downloading your JS

 The best practices that we as web developers have built up for years are not just theoretical.
 Go watch a screen reader user browse the web if you want proof that providing descriptive link text rather than “click here”, or employing headings and good document structure, or describing images properly with `alt` attributes are worthwhile endeavours.
 Those users _depend_ on those good practices.